Peaches Geldof's death was drugs-related, coroner rules

 He said Geldof had recently stopped taking heroin after an addiction of several years, although witnesses suspected that she had started taking drugs again in February.

-A search of the house had revealed a bag containing 61 percent pure heroin, more than double the average purity of street heroin.
+A search of the house had revealed a bag containing 61 percent pure heroin, more than double the averge purity of street heroin.

 Investigations into who supplied the heroin were continuing, he said, although there had been no arrests so far.